List of The Legend of Zelda manga: Titles by Akira Himekawa

 Himekawa's manga, which was released in Japan in and between 1998 and 2009, was also localised in the Federal Republic of Germany by Tokyopop in and between 2009 and 2011.
-The first ten tankōbon volumes sold more than 3million copies worldwide.
+The first ten tankōbon volumes sold more than 3 million copies worldwide.

 After a seven-year hiatus, Akira Himekawa began the work on a new Zelda manga.
-Later revealed to be an adaptation of The Legend of Zelda: Twilight Princess, the manga series ran from February 2016 to January 2022.
+Later revealed to be an adaptation of Twilight Princess, the manga series ran from February 2016 to January 2022.